kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 In [*Faith is Not Blind*]({{< relref "/book/faith-is-not-blind.md" >}}) Elder and Sister Hafen talk about "a witness more powerful than sight".
 To them, that witness is the closeness you feel to the Savior when you sacrifice to serve Him.
 You can see this happen to missionaries both ancient and modern, and I think this happens for religious people regardless of the particular religion.

 It was a big realization for me that signs had *not* followed me despite my belief in Jesus Christ, contrary to what Ether 4:18 promises.
 And that verse isn't a fluke; Joseph Smith makes the same promise of miracles and signs in Lectures on Faith, and Moroni 10:23-25 says if we don't see the power of God in our lives then it's because of unbelief and none of us does any good works.
 As a believer there are two ways to deal with not seeing miracles in your life: you can think your faith is inadequate and blame yourself, or you can see miracles and signs in ordinary events in your life.
 The human brain is very good at self-doubt and also very good at recognizing meaning in randomness ([source](https://archive.is/20130121151738/http://www.dbskeptic.com/2007/11/04/apophenia-definition-and-analysis/)), so this usually works well enough to get you to ignore the problem.

+None of this disproves Mormonism, but it does mean that the method it asks you to use to determine its truthfulness is built on a sandy foundation (see Matthew 7:26).

 ### more links